Insight News

-Vietnam’s rice export continues to hold its position as the world’s second-largest, with total shipments projected to exceed 8.2 million tonnes in 2025, according to the United States Department of Agriculture (USDA).
-This represents an increase of 300,000 tonnes from earlier forecasts, reaffirming Vietnam’s strong performance in the global rice market.
+Vietnam’s rice export remains strong, keeping its position as the world’s second-largest supplier.
+The United States Department of Agriculture (USDA) projects total exports to exceed 8.2 million tonnes in 2025.
+That figure is 300,000 tonnes higher than earlier forecasts, proving Vietnam’s solid performance in the global rice market.

-Despite the Philippines — Vietnam’s largest rice importer — temporarily halting imports for two months starting September 1, Vietnam’s rice exports remain resilient, supported by growing demand from Bangladesh, China, and South Africa.
+Although the Philippines—Vietnam’s biggest buyer—paused rice imports for two months starting September 1, exports remain steady.
+Demand from Bangladesh, China, and South Africa continues to grow, keeping trade flows active.

 A farmer harvests rice in Bac Ninh Province in May 2021.
 Photo by VnExpress/Giang Huy